woodard/libabigail/doc/manuals/libabigail-concepts.rst

       * ``[suppress_function]``

-	Suppresses report messages about a change the sub-types of a function.
+	Suppresses report messages about changes on sub-types of a function.
 The potential properties of this sections are:

 	  * ``label`` ``=`` <some-value>